cristianve/BinanceAPI-Stochastic-RSI-MACD-Strategy/README.md

 ## Selling conditions
 * Stop loss-> 99.5% of buying price
 * Target profit -> 1.005 % of buying price

+# Accuracy

+//TODO try to calculate % of accuracy if we execute this strategy along time

 ## Result 🔍: